clojure/clr.tools.nrepl/README.md

 The babashka.nrepl code had the following:

-> The project code is Copyright © 2019-2023 Michiel Borkent
+> The project code is Copyright Â© 2019-2023 Michiel Borkent
 >
 > It is distributed under the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php)